derektypist/scheme-tracker/README.md

 I want to edit a scheme in order to update my progress for example.

-I want to obtain a scheme in the place that I live in for my home or business.
+I want to get products for my scheme(s) in the place that I live in for my home or business or the site in which the works are to be carried out.

+Help Text is provided where the fields do not look straightforward.
+For example in the completion field, the user may enter Not Complete.
+It should be a percentage (e.g. 25 for partially complete or 100 for complete).

 Wireframes are supplied in the wireframes folder.
 Documentation (narrative and presentation) is supplied in the documentation folder.